SabineEmden/learning-tracker/README.md

 **Live site:** https://sabineemden.com

 The website is powered by Astro, GitHub, and Netlify and based on the official [Astro Blog](https://astro.build/themes/details/blog/) template.
-I customized the template to my needs and made a few changes to improve responsiveness and accessibility.
+I customized the template to my needs and made changes to improve responsiveness and accessibility.

 **Skills used:** Astro, JavaScript, CSS, responsive design, web accessibility, HTML, version control with git and GitHub.